mttcrn/CSE-notes/computer-security-challenges/web-challenges.md

 > https://web4.chall.necst.it/loadModel?model={modelName}

 I tried to "play" with it, tring to make a path trasversal attack.
 I could see that by specifying a wrong modelName an error was raised: '`ERROR: file ./models/ModelName not found.`'.
-On the other hand, by writing a right name, a download of the file began.&#x20;
+On the other hand, by writing a right name, a download of the file began.

 So I managed to download the index.php page with the following URL '`https://web4.chall.necst.it/loadModel.php?model=../index.html`', and I noticed that was different from the one that I could see with the browser by only a couple of lines: